sharath-5br2r/DolphinCS-master/Readme.md

-## DolphinCS Main
+## Dolphin Extra
-DolphinCS Main incorporates aspects of [DolphinCS](https://github.com/JoeysRetroHandhelds/DolphinCS) but instead syncs to pull requests.
+Dolphin Extra incorporates aspects of [DolphinCS](https://github.com/JoeysRetroHandhelds/DolphinCS) and [Better Wii Menu DE](https://github.com/Gavin-S-Dev/Better-Wii-Menu-DE) but instead syncs to pull requests.
 All branding is removed and the apk is spoofed to Game for Peace`com.tencent.tmgp.pubgmhd`  for performance.
+Better Wii Menu DE is also ported to Android using AI.

 ## Modified Original Readme